Did you know that many of the most noteworthy inventions in our history, were created in the 20th century? From nuclear power

 These leather bags are generally made from cow-hide and will probably survive ten times longer than your smartphone.
-The best leather gadget bags are hand-crafted, using the best leather sewing machines on the market.
+The best leather gadget bags are hand-crafted, using the best leather sewing machines

 You could buy one that has been mass-manufactured along with 10,000 others, but I find that handmade items are more special.